MartinP7r/blog/_drafts/swift-commandline-tool.md

 README.md
 ```

-That was almost too easy and already very exciting.
+That was really easy and already very exciting.

-Now, if we want to write something more complex than our simple script above, we will need some more structure in our code than just a simple sequential file.
+Now, if we want to write something more complex than our simple script above, we will need something more than just a simple sequential file.

 In the generated template, the swift compiler uses our source file named `main.swift` as an entry point and simply runs the top-level code it finds within.